expobrain/expobrain-blog/_posts/2023-07-11-you-dont-need-production-data.md

 Now that we understand the importance of avoiding direct access to production data, the question arises: How can we simulate realistic data at scale in our test systems?

-Fortunately, there are libraries available in major programming languages that specialize in generating realistic but entirely fake data, indistinguishable from real data.
+Fortunately, there are libraries available in major programming languages that specialise in generating realistic but entirely fake data, indistinguishable from real data.

 For instance, in Python, there's the [Faker](https://pypi.org/project/Faker/) library.
 It provides support for generating various types of data such as names, addresses, phone numbers, and more.
 Faker also offers multi-language and locale support, enabling the generation of diverse data sets.